 Below are a list of optional resources.
-These resources may give you the information and support you need.
 I cannot personally endorse any of these specifically since I have not evaluated their effectiveness.
 I am not the author and thus I am not responsible for the information contained on these links.

 What To Do In A Crisis See link for possible options.
 Reference your safety plan.